information

 5.73.060 Audits.

-1. The City will receive copies of annual independent audits or other documentation regarding expenditures by RACC and the School Districts each year.
+1. The City will receive copies of annual independent audits or other documentation regarding expenditures by the school districts each year.
 The Arts Education and Access Fund also will be part of the City’s independent annual audit report, the results of which will be made available to the public.

 5.73.070 Effective Dates.

-2. A. Receive the Gross Revenues derived from the Arts Education and Access Income Tax and distribute the Net Revenues in accordance with the IGAs and RACC contract;
+2. A. Receive the gross revenues derived from the Arts Education and Access Income Tax and distribute the net revenues in accordance with the IGAs.
+Any balance remaining will be distributed to the Office of Arts & Culture for arts education coordination and grants;

 3. B. Keep accurate records of the funds;

-4. C. Report to the City Council by way of a public record on all funds received and directed to the School Districts, the City Arts Program, and RACC;
+4. C. Report to the Council by way of a public record on all funds received and directed to the school districts and the Office of Arts & Culture;

 5. D. Adopt administrative rules necessary to implement tax collection and administration.